duffney/duffney.io/content/subscribe.md

 # the 4-hour engineer

-Learn how I broke the chains of imposter syndrome.
+Learn how I applied [Be the Master](https://donjones.com/be-the-master/) and took back the driver's seat of my career.

 > It's not about your time.
 It's about your attention.

 ```
 1. Establish a habit of growth